Aalto University Data Protection Policy

-The principal investigator is in charge of ensuring that this personal data policy and all relevant data protection legislation is observed in all research conducted under their supervision.
-In addition, she/he is responsible for ensuring that all researchers processing personal data have participated in training in the proper protocols for doing so before engaging in processing activities.
-The principle investigator of a research project must specify the roles and responsibilities of their employees in different roles (register responsible/register contact person/user) where they relate to personal data processing as is appropriate for the research project and the research data register in question.
+The principal investigator is in charge of ensuring that this data protection policy and all relevant data protection legislation is observed in all research conducted under their supervision.
+In addition, they are responsible for ensuring that all researchers processing personal data have participated in training in the proper protocols for doing so before engaging in processing activities.
+The principle investigator of a research project must specify the roles and responsibilities of the project employees in different roles (register responsible/register contact person/user) where they relate to personal data processing as is appropriate for the research project and the research data register in question.

-The university’s data protection officer is responsible for providing information and guidance on matters related to personal data, supervising the observation of this data policy and data protection legislation in the university and reporting any deviations thereof to the university leadership.
-The data protection officer functions as the contact person for the university in matters relating to the relevant supervisory authority, the Data Protection Ombudsman.
+The university’s Data Protection Officer is responsible for providing information and guidance on matters related to personal data, supervising the observation of this data protection policy and data protection legislation in the university and reporting any deviations thereof to the university leadership.
+The Data Protection Officer functions as the contact person for the university in matters relating to the relevant supervisory authority, the Data Protection Ombudsman.

 Every employee and student at the university and every user of the university’s services is obligated to participate in the realization, upkeep and surveillance of data protection, for example by following given guidance and by notifying to the information security team on every detected endangerment of information security or data protection.

 Personal data related to people working in cooperation with the university, such as previous and current students, previous and current employees, research participants, applicants, alumni and partners, is processed at the university.
 This personal data must be processed in accordance with this personal data policy and according to accepted protocol, in which the processing purposes and bases by which the university processes and stores said data are defined.